Do You Feel Frustrated and Lonely in Your Relationships?

 When we first came to see Benjamin, we would always fight about the major life decisions we had to make together.
 We couldn’t agree on how and when to discuss pregnancy, marriage, or even our finances.
 Benjamin was attuned to what made these topics so challenging for us to address.
 He also addressed how our own family experiences impacted our expectations for our relationship.
 After a few months of treatment, we gained considerable comfort in discussing everything from planning for a child to our drinking habits.
 I am proud to say that I recently became pregnant!

 Throughout my relationship I have always sacrificed my own needs for my children and husband.
 I felt deeply betrayed when I found out about his infidelity.
-I didn’t know if I could trust him anymore.
-I didn’t know how to say this to him.
+There was no trust or communication.
 Benjamin heard and understood the pain that I had carried around for so long.
 He also provided me with the support I needed to fully express this to my partner.
 He also allowed us both time to process our thoughts and feelings.
 I also greatly appreciate that Benjamin did not only focus on the affair, but also the underlying dynamics in our relationship.
 These areas included child-rearing and open communication regarding emotional needs, which helped each of us to feel more comfortable expressing ourselves.

 You may believe that couples counseling can help you and your partner restore love and intimacy, but still have questions or concerns…